pulkit93/sme-bi-course-application/vm-exercises.md

 #### Context

-*3 - 4 sentence description of why it’s important to learn how to do this task (linking back to the learning objective).
-Explain how this would be used in a real-life situation.
-Why is it useful, what problem does it solve?*

 The data analyst at Amazon Prime has the important task of analysing the production countries and the languages spoken in the movies.
 Unfortunately, this information is packed into nested columns with JSON strings.
 The data analyst needs your help to extract information from these complicated data fields.
 Perform the below steps to help your colleague

 #### Steps to be executed by the student (max 6)